-The American Academy of Orthopedic Surgery (AAOS) and American Dental Association (ADA) have generally recommended short-term antibiotics prior to dental procedures (1 dose 1 hour prior to dental procedure) for patients who have had joint replacements.
+The American Academy of Orthopedic Surgery (AAOS) and American Dental Association (ADA) have generally recommended short-term antibiotics prior to dental procedures (1 dose 1 hour prior todental procedure) for patients who have had joint replacements.
 This recommendation continues for up to 2 years after your joint replacement.

 Two or more years after the replacement, continued use of antibiotics prior to dental procedures is based on the discretion of the treating surgeon and the patient.
-Your surgeon will consider many factors including whether or not you are at increased risk of infection due to immune suppression controversial.
+Your surgeon will consider many factors including whether or not you are at increased risk of infection due to immune suppression (i.e. diabetic, transplant patients, and rheumatoid arthritis).

+The use of prophylactic antibiotics prior to dental cleanings and other invasive procedures remains controversial.
 Most orthopaedic surgeons now recommend lifetime suppression.
 Patients should discuss whether or not they need antibiotics prior to dental or other invasive procedures with their treating orthopedic surgeon.